xa-io/ffxiv-tools/Auto-AutoRetainer/README.md

 - pywin32 package: `pip install pywin32`

 **Required Plugin Configuration:**
-- **AutoRetainer Multi-Mode**: Must be enabled and set to auto-enable, enable wait at main menu in common settings
+- **AutoRetainer Multi-Mode**: Must be enabled and set to auto-enable, enable Wait on login screen in common settings
 - **No 2FA**: Two-factor authentication must be disabled on accounts
 - **Autologging Enabled**: XIVLauncher must have autologin configured for each account